Things to Do at University: The Student Bucket List

 Most university radio stations welcome contributors with no experience.
 Open mic nights at local venues are free to attend and often free to perform at.

 Most UK cities have genuinely beautiful parks.
-A Saturday morning with a coffee and a book or a Frisbee costs almost nothing and is genuinely good for you.
+A Saturday morning with a coffee and a Frisbee costs almost nothing and is genuinely good for you.

 University public lectures